jamesandrewpohadi/CatBit/README.md

 **Auto**

-In Auto mode, our FPGA will go through all 8 possible case of A,B,C inputs to check our Full Adder
+In Auto mode, our FPGA will go through all 8 possible cases of A,B,C inputs to check our Full Adder

 **Manual**